lvivdotnet/manifesto/README.md

 - We value openness and transparency
 - We value continuous collaboration
 - We celebrate success and learn from it, as well as from our mistakes
+- We support our members in various tough life situations which does not go against our community standards

 # References
 - Facebook